TymeFly/eel/docs/Using EEL.md

 In this example the type of the data in the Result object is checked and then read using an appropriate getter method.

-If the data does not match the type expected by the getter method the Result object will try to convert the data to the required type.
+If the data does not match the type expected by the getter method, the Result object will try to convert the data to the required type.
 As all data can be represented as text, it will always be possible to read the result using `asText()`.
 The rules for converting values are described in the [Data types](The%20EEL%20Language.md#data-types) section of this document.